International Committee of the Red Cross

 UNHCR and the ICRC have long worked together to help refugees and this collaboration has, in recent years, extended to include humanitarian operations involving internally displaced people, or IDPs.

-In the field, the partners operate in a complementary manner to help people in need.
-Their respective roles are determined by factors such as needs not yet covered, response capacities - including access to people of concern - current staff deployments, available stocks of aid and plans of action for the expansion or reduction of activities.
+As partners in the field, we operate in a complementary manner to help people in need.
+Our respective roles are determined by factors such as needs not yet covered, response capacities, current staff deployments, available stocks of aid and plans of action for the expansion or reduction of activities.

 UNHCR and the ICRC maintain a structured dialogue and coordination on areas of mutual concern related to the protection and assistance of refugees and IDPs, including family tracing, camp security and neutrality, detentions, mine clearance and awareness, and training on international humanitarian law and refugee law.